 For larger organizations that use disk-to-disk backups, tape can augment the primary backup target by providing longer and more durable data storage than what a disk array can provide by itself.

-Customers may improve their backup process by combining the two, since disk and tape have their own strengths and weaknesses:
+Customers can improve their backup process by combining the two, since disk and tape have their own strengths and weaknesses.

-- Tapes and disks are generally reliable, but a single disk error can render an entire series of backups useless because many disk-based backup applications perform block-level incremental backups.
+Tapes are relatively easy to move and transport compared with disk.
+Tapes and disks are both generally reliable, but many disk-based backup applications perform block-level incremental backups.
+This means a single disk error can render an entire series of backups useless.

 Tape backup security best practices